YAlmonkari/pythoniseasy/README.md

 The board x-es and o-s is saved as a set of " ", x and o-s.
 The check function is made with the assist of google AI tool Bard.

+2⁰-hangman.py - Hangman game.

-2⁰-poker.py - Final Pirple project - card game.
+3⁰-poker.py - Final Pirple project - card game.
 Not at all functional.